|

 accounting change that lumps certain fund-raising expenses with special events may obscure

 exactly how much the organization spends on fund-raising.
+According to Boltons 1997 return, filed with the

 state Attorney Generals Public Charities Unit, the organization raised $2.2 million